xiaolonw/caffe-video_triplet/README.md

 # caffe-video_triplet

-This code is developed based on the caffe code: [project site](http://caffe.berkeleyvision.org).
+This code is developed based on Caffe: [project site](http://caffe.berkeleyvision.org).

-This code is the implementation for training the siamese-triplet network in the following paper:
+This code is the implementation for training the siamese-triplet network in the paper:

 **Xiaolong Wang** and Abhinav Gupta.
 Unsupervised Learning of Visual Representations using Videos.
 Proc. of IEEE International Conference on Computer Vision (ICCV), 2015.